pps121/Python-ML-_Work/README.md

 # Python-ML-Work
-Day-to-day work and findings on interesting items in Machine learning
+Day-to-day work and findings on interesting items in Machine learning.